Read in: IT 🇮🇹 EN 🇺🇸

 Why did I buy a Commodore VIC-20?

-I started programming as a child with the Commodore 64 that we had in the family, later replaced with the more modern and high-performance (for the time) Commodore 128.
-I recently came across my old Commodore 128 and... it flashed in my mind. idea of creating a small collection of retrocomputers.
+I started planning as a child with the Commodore 64 we had in the family, subsequently replaced with the most modern and performing (for the time) Commodore 128.
+I recently happened to my old commodore 128 in my hands and ...
+I was wallanding the idea of creating a small collection of retrocomputer.

-I then sifted through the various used goods sales websites and started buying some old computers.
-Among the ads was this Commodore VIC-20.
+I therefore sifted through the various Internet sites for sale of used objects and started buying some old computers.
+Among the announcements was this Commodore Vic-20.

-Although the price the seller was asking for wasn't exactly cheap, I still opted to buy.
-The computer was in fact well maintained and also equipped with its accessories: power supply, joystick, cassette recorder and several cassettes with video games.
+Although the price asked the seller was not exactly cheap, I opted for the purchase.
+The computer was in fact well kept and also equipped with its accessories: power supply, joystick, box recorder and several cassettes with videogames.

 Commodore VIC-20, history and specifications

-The Commodore VIC-20 has been manufactured by Commodore Business Machines Inc (CBM) since the late 1980s.
-Being, for the time, a fairly cheap computer, several were sold (about 2,500,000).
+The Commodore Vic-20 was produced by the Commodore Business Machines Inc (CBM) since the end of 1980.
+Being, for the time, a rather cheap computer, several specimens have been sold (about 2,500,000).

-It is a color computer, equipped with an 8-bit MOS 6502 processor and 5 KB of static RAM memory.
-Only 3583 bytes of RAM are free for programs, so apps, as we call them today, tend to be pretty basic.
-An expansion port is available to increase the amount of RAM or for ROMs containing apps or games that need more than 3.5 KB of RAM.
+It is a color computer, equipped with a 8502 and 5 kb 8 -bit processor of static ram memory.
+Only 3583 bytes of RAM are free for programs, so the apps, as we call them today, tend to be quite simple.
+An expansion door is available to increase the amount of RAM or for the Roma, containing apps or games that need more than 3.5 KB of RAM.

 Commodore VIC-20, restoration